 Be aware that intelligent pets can sometimes get bored or be moody and have resulting behavior problems (tips on handling cat behavior problems).

-You'll have to make sure that your cat stays stimulated.
+To keep your Meezer from getting bored (and into trouble), you'll have to make sure your cat stays stimulated.

 In addition to providing a safe, cat friendly environment, you'll need to make sure your cat has plenty of toys and attention.